Prag8855/aab/content/guides/_retirement-planning.md

 ## The public pension system

 The public pension scheme (*gesetzlichen Rentenversicherung*) is a pension all German employees are part of.
-If you work in Germany, a part of your paycheque goes to the public pension.
+If you work in Germany, a part of your paycheck goes to the public pension.

 Self-employed people *can* join the public pension system, but they don't have to.